rwilliams/jrubywiki/Java-extensions-for-JRuby-using-polyglot-maven.md

 </extensions>
 ```

-Here is the complete `pom.rb` which as you see is just ruby (we generate the `pom.xml` for completeness but iy does not get used in the build)
+Here is the complete `pom.rb` which as you see is just ruby (we generate the `pom.xml` for completeness but it does not get used in the build)

 ```ruby
 project 'jruby-ext' do